Behind the Badge: Examining 10 Types of Police Officers

-We’ve all seen the distinct red and blue flashing lights on the side of the road, a police officer stationed at the entrance of a store or school or squad cars at the site of a car accident.
-We know that police officers are continuously present throughout a community, but have you ever stopped to think about what kind of police officer you encountered?
+We’ve all seen them.
+The distinct red and blue flashing lights on the side of the road, a police officer stationed at the entrance of an event or the patrol vehicles found in and around our state and national parks.
+We don’t think twice about these sightings because we know that police officers are universally present throughout our communities.
+But do you ever stop to think about what type of police officer those people you see are?

-Believe it or not, there are more types of police officers than you might have guessed, and they each have different job duties and are assigned to work in a variety of different places.
+It’s easy to mentally lump all law enforcement officers together as just “the police” if interacting with these people isn’t a normal occurrence in your life.
+But believe it or not, there are more types of police officers than you might have guessed, and they each have different job duties and are assigned to work in a variety of different settings.
 Some police officers work in big cities, some in some small towns and some patrol state highways.
 But these aren’t the only places police officers work, and they certainly do much more than patrol.
-If you are interested in a career in law enforcement, then you are going to want to learn more about these seven types of police officers.
+If you are interested in a career in law enforcement, you are going to want to learn more about the options out there.

 1. Uniformed officers

 When it comes to general law enforcement duties such as maintaining regular patrols and responding to emergency calls, uniformed police officers are likely the ones behind the wheel.
-Uniformed police officers spend much of their time patrolling communities and responding to calls, but they are also involved in investigating criminal activity, directing traffic and generally helping citizens in need.
+Whether working in a big city or a small town, these officers are also involved in investigating criminal activity, directing traffic and generally helping citizens in need.
 Uniformed police officers are likely to be assigned to a specific area of a community and will become familiar with that area, so they can sense anything out of the ordinary and resolve any issues.

 The education required for becoming a uniformed police officer ranges from a high school diploma to a college degree.
-Additionally, officers will likely need to attend a training academy and pass any examinations the state or police department requires.
-Uniformed police officers can work in big cities or small towns.
+Additionally, officers will likely need to attend a state approved training academy and pass any examinations the agency requires.

-Police detectives are members of a police department or law enforcement agency and work within their jurisdiction.
-Police detectives are active at crime scenes and spend their time investigating crimes, using evidence to piece together what happened.
+Police detectives are active at crime scenes and spend their time investigating the scene to piece together what happened.
 Detectives will work with witnesses and suspects, interviewing them and compiling clues and evidence.
-They’re responsible for writing detailed official reports compiling the information they gather.
-Detectives need to be meticulous—every bit of evidence, interview and action they take will be under intense scrutiny by legal defense teams.
+As the primary investigative fact-finder in many court cases, they are responsible for writing meticulous official reports detailing all of the information they gather.
+As you might expect, detectives need to be very detail-oriented—every bit of evidence, interview and action they take will be under intense scrutiny by legal defense teams and even seemingly small mistakes can lead to major issues with cases.

 Becoming a detective typically requires first beginning your career as a standard uniformed police officer before being promoted to a detective within the department.
 This promotion may require passing an examination or other continuing education work.